How Effective Content Marketing Drives Sales and Revenues [Video]

 The Content Marketing Institute offers the following definition:

-- Content Marketing encourages trust in your audience, so when they're ready to take the next step, they'll reach out to you.
+• Content Marketing encourages trust in your audience, so they'll reach out to you when ready to take the next step.

-- And it shows your customers, existing as well as potential, that you're willing to give away your best stuff for free.
+• And it shows your existing and potential customers that you're willing to give away your best stuff for free.

 We'll look at each of these in more depth shortly.
-We're going to take a look at how this works in both for both a B2B marketing strategy as well as B2C scenarios, followed by a brief rundown of some general CM best practices, no matter your situation.
+We will look at how this works in both a B2B marketing strategy and B2C scenarios, followed by a brief rundown of some general CM best practices, no matter your situation.

 Content Marketing for B2B

 Then, when they've read their fill of your knowledgeable insight into their pain points, they'll be ready to convert to paying customers and get in touch.
-It's the trust you build by giving away that insight, or in exchange for that contact information rather than money, that will convince your audience that you are the right company to help solve their more significant problems.
+The trust you build by giving away that insight or in exchange for that contact information rather than money will convince your audience that you are the right company to help solve their more significant problems.
 When that time comes, who do you think they'll turn to?

 Content marketing is really like a first date.
 If all you do is talk about yourself, there won't be a second one.